-- 9. In the Minimum interval box, specify the minimum time that must elapse after the base station sends an alarm log or email message before it can send another.
+- 9. In the Time between retries box, specify the length of time that the base station will wait before trying again to connect to the Alarm Center. - 10.
+In the Minimum interval box, specify the minimum time that must elapse after the base station sends an alarm log or email message before it can send another.
 Select a number and specify whether it is minutes or hours.
-Make sure that the interval is large enough to prevent the base station keeping the Alarm Center busy when other base stations are trying to contact it. - 10.
-Click OK to confirm your changes and close the form. - 11.
+Make sure that the interval is large enough to prevent the base station keeping the Alarm Center busy when other base stations are trying to contact it. - 11.
+Click OK to confirm your changes and close the form. - 12.
 Create suitable Task Manager tasks that instruct the base station to send the alarm log or status message, using the action Send alarm log now.